 Skin can be involved in a variety of immune system reactions, many of which cause rashes.
 The word "rash" refers to changes in skin color (such as redness), and/or texture (such as bumps or swelling).
-Many rashes itch, such as those that often develop after an allergic (hypersensitivity) reaction, but some rashes are painful or cause no symptoms.
-Sometimes an immune reaction is triggered by substances a person touches or eats, but many times doctors do not know why the immune system reacts to produce a rash.
+Many rashes itch, such as those that often develop after an allergic (hypersensitivity) reaction, but some rashes are painful or cause no sensations.
+Sometimes an immune reaction is triggered by substances a person touches or eats or by a drug a person takes, but many times doctors do not know why the immune system reacts to produce a rash.

-Some rashes occur mostly in children (see Rashes in Children), whereas others almost always occur in adults.
+Some rashes occur mostly in children, whereas others almost always occur in adults.

 The diagnosis of most hypersensitivity rashes is based on the appearance of the rash.
-The cause of a rash often cannot be determined by blood tests, and tests of any kind are not usually done.
-However, persistent rashes, particularly those that do not respond to treatment, may lead the doctor to do a skin biopsy, in which a small piece of skin is surgically removed for examination under a microscope.
-Also, if the doctor suspects contact dermatitis is the cause, skin tests may be done.
+The cause of a rash often cannot be determined by blood tests, so they are not usually done.
+However, persistent rashes, particularly those that do not respond to treatment, may lead the doctor to do a skin biopsy in which a small piece of the skin affected by the rash is removed with a blade for examination under a microscope.
+Also, if the doctor suspects contact dermatitis is the cause, patch testing may be done.